riju-bro/mongo_practice/README.md

 1. find all comments that was authored by "GoodGuyGreg"
 1. find all comments that was authored by "ScumbagSteve"
 1. find all comments belonging to the post "Reports a bug in your code"
+1. Set the gender to male for every user.
+1. Find the documents and add a new field called full_name to the documents.
+1. Find all articles and comments related to a user.

 ## Querying related collections Answer